How to Declutter Sentimental Items After a Parent Dies

 Donate With Intention

 Donating feels different when you connect it to meaning.
 Your parent's winter coats going to a local shelter.
 Their books finding a second home at a library sale.
-Their kitchenware stocking a young family's first apartment.
+Their kitchenware going to a young family's first apartment.

 You aren't discarding their belongings.
 You're extending their usefulness.